dcorns/lnpm.sh/README.md

 <package_name> --save-dev -Installs the package and adds it to package.json as a dependency and devdependency, creating the package.json interactively first if needed.

 configure
-Makes an existing node_modules directory compatible with lnpm.sh by renaming the directories to include versions. (<package_name>--<ver>)
+Makes an existing node_modules directory compatible with lnpm.sh by renaming the directories to include versions. (<package_name>--<ver>) You can run this from any directory.
+It always works on the directory designated for for lnpm.
+You can also copy unprepared npm directories into this folder and run lnpm configure to conform them.

 update [<package_name>]
 Without a package name this will add the latest version of all packages not already stored in the local folder.
 If a package name is provided only that package will be affected.
 Note that with lnpm, packages are not replaced with update.
 The latest version is only added to the the local folder as an option.